Dev Site — You are viewing the development build. Go to Main Site

 • Step 1.1: Load required packages

-• Step 1.2: Load incidence data file
+• Step 1.2: Load incidence data file and adm3 shapefile

 • Step 2: Prepare and examine test positivity rates (TPR)